pvico/RX-Dual-Power/README.md

 The magnet shown above will be detected when it is about 2.5cm (1") either *directly above* or *directly below* the hall effect sensor *but not on its side*.
 Position the RX Dual Battery Switch PCB appropriately in the model to be able to power off/on without opening any canopy or cover.

-Alternatively, if you don't have a magnet, press both buttons (SW1 and SW2) simultaneously for 2" to power off<sup>8</sup>.
-Press any button to power on.
+Alternatively, if you don't have a magnet, press both buttons (SW1 and SW2) simultaneously for 2" to power off the model<sup>8</sup>.
+Press any button to power it back on.

 Connecting a power source, e.g. a new battery, will also power on the model.